|Dates / Deadlines:|

 If you are interested in interning in a specific area, take the initiative and research different opportunities early in your time in Málaga.
 Internships are not a common practice in Spain.
 However, while many organizations are not familiar with the practice, they may be willing to take on extra help.
 Do not hesitate to initiate contact with an organization about the prospect of interning with them.
 Many students find (non-credit bearing) extracurricular volunteer opportunities to be equally rewarding experiences.

 Consult your major advisor for more information.

-UMA courses will be listed on the transcript with course titles and credit earned.
-These courses will not be computed in the Dickinson grade point average, as they are for general credit.
+UMA courses will be listed on your transcript with course titles, grades, and credits earned.
+These courses will not be computed in the Dickinson grade point average.

-Courses especially organized for program students receive full credit as Dickinson courses and will be listed on the transcript with course titles and letter grades.
+For courses specially organized for program, students receive Dickinson course credit and these courses will be listed on the transcript with course titles and letter grades (e.g. SPAN 251 and SPAN 372).
 The courses will be computed in the cumulative grade point average of Dickinson students.

 Only liberal arts classes will qualify for transfer credit.

 Generally speaking, courses must have an equivalent at Dickinson.
 Exceptions include classes that focus on the culture and/or history of the country in which the student is studying.